yochaigal/cairn/resources/frequently-asked-questions.md

 A character's relevant background, history, and experiences may provide a potential benefit (or disadvantage) to certain situations.
 Similarly, previous events in the game may influence the impact of their actions, including negating the need for a **save** in some circumstances!

-### How does "Initiative" work?
+### How does the Warden decide turn order?
 _In the late afternoon they finally break through and arrive at the **God-Slip**, a long ravine splitting the forest in two.
 No bridge spans this part of the ravine, and judging by the sheer rock walls on either side, climbing down would be extremely dangerous.
 Unfortunately their quarry is most likely located just across, where the cliffs meet the edge of the world.
 They decide to make camp before moving out._

 _They set up camp with their backs to the ravine, judging it to be one fewer thing they'd have to worry about at night.
 Later that evening, the adventurers decide to take turns at keeping watch. **Esme** takes the first shift.
 Halfway through, she hears a snapping of twigs coming from just to the West of their camp, back towards the **Geunant Forest**.
 Slowly, she leans over towards **Borrid** and kicks him awake.
 Nodding her head towards the direction of the noise, she makes the symbol for be quiet.
 Her companion sits up, just as a pair of horrid red eyes become visible behind the underbrush._

 The Warden asks the players, "What do you do?"
 Both players agree that combat is likely their only option, agreeing that they would attack at the first sight of danger.
-The Warden decrees that **Esme** should not have to make a DEX save, as she was at the ready when the creature first appeared.
+The Warden decrees that **Esme** should not have to make a DEX save, as she was at the ready when their opponent first appeared.
 However, **Poul** must do so, to see if his character is able to ready himself for combat in time.
-He rolls 1d20, and the result is a 17 - unfortunately, a fail.

-The Warden decrees that **Esme** will go first, then the creature, and finally **Borrid**.
+He rolls 1d20, and the result is a 17, a fail.
+The Warden decrees that **Esme** will go first, then their opponent, and finally **Borrid**.

 ### When Should an NPC or PC **save**?